openwdl/wdl/tests/README.md

 </details>
 </pre>

-These naming conventions are used with the intention that an automated testing framework can extract the examples from the specification and write them into the following directory structure.
+These naming and metadata conventions are used with the intention that an automated testing framework can extract the examples from the specification and write them into the following directory structure.
 It also enables the implementation to filter out task tests if it does not support executing tasks.

 ```
 tests